trumpowppc/trumpow/README.md

 using the [issue system](https://github.com/trumpowppc/trumpow/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5Bbug%5D+).

-Please see [the contribution guide](CONTRIBUTING.md) to see how you can participate in the development of Trumpow Core.
+Please see [the contribution guide](CONTRIBUTING.md) to see how you can participate in the development of TrumPOW.
 There are often [topics seeking help](https://github.com/trumpowppc/trumpow/labels/help%20wanted) where your contributions will have high impact and get very appreciation.